MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 You can now bring Teams message extensions to Outlook by extending your Teams apps across Microsoft 365.
 For more information about [message extension](~/messaging-extensions/what-are-messaging-extensions.md) support within Outlook for Windows desktop, Outlook on web, and Outlook on mobile, see the support table in [extend Teams apps across Microsoft 365](~/m365-apps/overview.md).

-If your message extension supports [link unfurling](../messaging-extensions/how-to/link-unfurling.md) and unfurls links that display cards to launch [Stage View](../tabs/tabs-link-unfurling.md) in Teams , follow this article to enable link unfurling and Stage View in Outlook on web and Windows desktop environments.
+If your message extension supports [link unfurling](../messaging-extensions/how-to/link-unfurling.md) and unfurls links that display cards to launch [Stage View](../tabs/tabs-link-unfurling.md) in Teams, follow this article to enable link unfurling and Stage View in Outlook on web and Windows desktop environments.

 Outlook mobile users on Android and [Microsoft Outlook beta TestFlight](https://testflight.apple.com/join/AhS6fRDK) iOS rings can now receive and take actions on cards from your apps that were sent to them by users on Outlook on web and Windows desktop.